What is a local group?

 What local groups do

 Local groups carry out a wide range of activities from campaigning on individuals to raising money for human rights.
-Most of the time groups work within their local area, engaging their communities in campaigns, but they also get together at annual Regional Conferences and at the AGM.
+Most of the time groups work within their local area, engaging their communities in campaigns, but they also get together at annual Activism Conferences and at the AGM.

 By joining your local group you could be involved in: